Skip to main content

 StepWhat you built

-Step 2Server endpoint that logs in and creates a checkout session
+Step 2Server endpoint that creates a checkout session

 Step 3Frontend button that opens the Surge widget